simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Should we not reflect why all Covenants tell of the same active beginning?
 Why is the manifestation of phenomena always accompanied not only by the same unexplainable words, but always by a vivid action of spirit?
 The writings say, "He revolted."
 And without the wondrous "uprising," without this invisible action, nothing is decisive.
 He realized and became enlightened; became filled with invincible courage!

-The formulas themselves often astonish by their universality.
+The formulæ themselves often astonish by their universality.
 In them are united the summons of the mysteries with the prayers of the most unexpected cults separated by whole epochs and whole continents.
 The language of the Mother of the World is the same for all cradles.

 - - - - -